leobyeon/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 This project in the Lower Level Programming series is about:

-* What are nested loops and how to use them
+* Nested loops and how to use them
-* What is a function and how do you use functions
+* What a function is and how to use functions
-* What is the difference between a declaration and a definition of a function
+* The difference between a declaration and a definition of a function
 * What is a prototype
 * Scope of variables
-* What are the gcc flags -Wall -Werror -pedantic -Wextra
+* What are the gcc flags "-Wall -Werror -pedantic -Wextra"
 * What are header files and how to to use them with #include